antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 Identifying groups: using signatures to classify other datasets
 ------------------------------------------------------------------

 We now have a signature that distinguishes between the two types of cells.
 We also obtained some hints about functional characteristics of these cells.
 How does this signature behave in other datasets?
 Does the same set of genes tell us something about other sets of tumors or cell lines?
-This is the next step in our analysis. <br><br>
+This is the next step in our analysis.
+Also we keep in mind that the neural crest undergoes a mesenchymal transition and gives rise to cell types from the adrenergic lineage.<br><br><br><br>

 We've assembled a more complex dataset that consists of: <br>
 * the 4 pairs of cell lines,
 * additional neuroblastoma cell lines from the first dataset and
 * publicly available data of non-malignant human neural crest tissue.
 <br><br>
-The neural crest undergoes a mesenchymal transition and gives rise to cell types from the adrenergic lineage.<br><br>

 *Data used:*
 * A combination of the 8 cell lines above, additional neuroblastoma cell lines and cells from the neural crest lineage (Mixed Neuroblastoma (MES-ADRN-CREST) - Versteeg/Etchevers - 34 - MAS5.0 - u133p2)